populationgenomics/team-docs/new_repository.md

 By default, all our repositories should be public, unless there's a specific reason that's not possible.

-After you have created a GitHub repository, you change the following settings:
+After you have created a GitHub repository, you should change the following settings:

 ![merge settings](figures/merge.png)